SafuGit/MarathonOps/README.md

 - https://marathon-ops.web.app/
 ## Description
 Welcome to the vibrant world of MarathonOps, a running club that not only embraces the thrill of the open road but also cultivates a tight-knit community of passionate runners.

+## TECH STACK
+Frontend: React, React-Router, DaisyUI, HTML-CSS
+Backend: NodeJS, Express, Firebase, JWT, MongoDB

+## How to Run/Deploy
+- Clone this github repository to your local machine.
+- Run "npm install" first to install all the packages.
+- Run "npm run dev" to run the app in development mode.
+- Run "npm run build" to build the app, The build will be in the dist folder.
+You can preview with "npm run preview".

 ## Packages Used

 ### FRONTEND